Renovice/ClassLibrary4/README.md

 Freely editable in the risk of options mod options menu.

-feel free to use this mod however you like.
+Feel free to use this mod however you like.